Skip to main content Skip to footer

 · You will have access to a call bell where on any occasion you may want to abort or communicate with the MRI technologist.

 · If you’ve had a metallic eye injury, contact the MRI department.
 You may need orbital X-rays before your exam to ensure no metal remains.
-External X-ray results must be received and cleared in advance.
+External X-ray results must be received and cleared prior to your MRI appointment.

 • MRI scans are painless, though the table is slightly firm.